School bus, ambulance crash at 38th, Mitthoefer; minor injuries reported

 Medics were on the scene treating injuries, IMPD said.

-News 8 has reached out to Warren Township schools for more information.
+News 8 has reached out to determine which school district the bus belonged to.

-Note: This story has been updated to correct that the school bus was not a Warren Township bus.